leotaku/nixos-config/README.md

 ## Help

-If you are interested in any particular aspect of this repository, don't hesitate to open an GitHub issue.
+If you are interested in any particular aspect of this repository, don't hesitate to open a GitHub issue.